audeering/audiofile/_sources/benchmark.rst.txt

     $ bash generate_audio.sh
     $ bash run.sh

-This requires that Python 3.10 is installed and will ask for a sudo password to install missing apt packages.
+This will ask for a sudo password to install missing apt packages.